 The PADI Peak Performance Buoyancy Course with ATLANTIC EDGE

 Short of remembering to breathe and equalize, there is no skill more critical to divers than controlling buoyancy — and no skill more difficult for new divers to master.
-In an ideal world, no diver would ever need this course, as you simply wouldn’t be able to get certified unless you could demonstrate adequate buoyancy skills.
+In an ideal world, no diver would need this course, as you simply wouldn’t be able to get certified unless you could demonstrate adequate buoyancy skills.

 - Developing good buoyancy control skills takes time and practice — something absent from so many entry-level scuba courses these days.